Niffy/AndEngineTMXTiledMapExtension/README.md

  * Use a TMXTileSetSourceManager to manage TileSet image sources
  * Set if we allocate TMX tiles(on TMXLayers), helps to save memory if you don't want the overhead.
  * Set the TMXLayer on creation to use a LowMemorySpriteBatchVertexBufferObject or a HighPerformanceSpriteBatchVertexBufferObject
+ * Store the global tile id of each tile (Useful if not allocating tiles)

 ### How to use it
  * Exactly like you would before with the origin repo.